lufpuhl/dotlut.github.io/_posts/2018-08-26-value-mask.md

 ## Post-processing Effects

-In order to verify the Value distribution among the elements of our game, i.e. to see the Value of each color on the screen, it will be used a Value Mask.
-However, before explaining how the mask works, it is necessary a brief introduction about what a post-processing effect is.
+In order to verify the Value distribution among the elements of our game, i.e. to see the Value of each color on the screen, a Value Mask can be used.
+However, before explaining how the mask works, a brief introduction about what a post-processing effect may be necessary.

 In games, they are effects that are added after having the entire information about how the rendered scene should be, but before actually showing it on the screen.
 Great examples are bloom, anti-aliasing, fog, chroma aberration, motion blur, lens flare.